DIRACGrid/DIRAC/docs/source/AdministratorGuide/Tutorials/basicTutoSetup.rst

 The aim of the tutorial is to have a self contained DIRAC setup.
 You will be guided through the whole installation process both of the server part and the client part.
 By the end of the tutorial, you will have:

-  * a Configuration service, to server other servers and clients
+* a Configuration service, to serve other servers and clients
 * a ComponentMonitoring service to keep track of other services and agents installed
 * a SystemAdministrator service to manage the DIRAC installation in the future
 * the WebApp, to allow for web interface access

 The setup you will have at the end is the base for all the other tutorials.